-If you have gone over the limit and the amount withheld was over $7,347 for employees ($14,694 for self-employed) which is the maximum amount to be withheld for 2016, an adjustment must be made.
+If you have gone over the limit and the amount withheld was over $7,886.40 for employees ($15,772.80 for self-employed since you don’t have an employer to pick up the first $7,886.40), which is the maximum amount to be withheld for 2017, an adjustment must be made.
 This is done on line 71 of your 1040 form.
 Talk to your tax professional if you have any concerns about this.

 The Bottom Line